nodejs/Release/GOVERNANCE.md

 ## Collaborators

-The Release GitHub repository is maintained by the WG and additional Collaborators who are added by the WG on an ongoing basis.
+The Release GitHub repository is maintained by the WG (all WG members are Collaborators for the Release respository) and additional Collaborators who are added by the WG on an ongoing basis.

 Individuals making significant and valuable contributions are made